Skip to main content

 Purpose

-The University of Dayton has established general procedures that will be enacted should students currently serving in any branch of the United States military reserves be called-up to serve our country.
-These procedures have been formulated to achieve two goals.
-First, to assure students facing possible Call-Up to active duty and involuntary transfer that they have the University’s full cooperation and support during this difficult period.
-Further, the procedures facilitate the ability of these students to achieve their educational goals at the University of Dayton.
-These procedures provide for a total refund or credit of tuition, fees, room and board payments, and/or where feasible, accommodations to permit students to complete selected course work.
+This policy serves to articulate expectations that will be enacted should students currently serving in any branch of the United States military reserves be called-up to serve our country.
+This policy serves to: assure students facing possible Call-Up to active duty, including pre-deployment requirements, and involuntary transfer that they have the University’s full cooperation and support during this difficult period and facilitate the ability of these students to achieve their educational goals at the University of Dayton.
+This policy provides for a total refund or credit of tuition, fees, room and board payments, and/or where feasible, accommodations to permit students to complete selected course work.

 Scope